 This book.
-This book, you guys, was a good book.
+This book, you guys, was a very good book.
 A really good book.
 From the first chapter you are instantly ensnared by the plot – there is no time wasted.
 Protect her.
-Hannah’s mission; a mission given to her by her husband of one year who has abandoned her and his 16-year-old daughter Bailey, for unknown reasons.
+Hannah’s mission is given to her by her husband of one year who has abandoned her and his 16-year-old daughter Bailey for unknown reasons.

 You’ll be taken on an adventure from California to Texas while you follow Hannah and Bailey on their never-ending quest of finding Owen.
 Hannah’s love and fierce determination to protect Bailey never lets up.
-Even when the chances of seeing Owen again become slimmer and slimmer.
+Even when the chances of seeing Owen again become more and more slim.

 Their relationship is reminiscent of Elsa’s and Loreda’s in The Four Winds.
 A rebellious teen girl resists the love of her mother, but that never diminishes the love that her mother feels for her daughter.
 Of course, in the instance of this book, Hannah is Bailey’s stepmom, which is just one reason Bailey keeps her distance.

-*Kind of a spoiler in below paragraph – skip if you don’t want to know*
+*Kind of a spoiler in the below paragraph – skip if you don’t want to know*

 At the conclusion of this book, you will probably grieve what could have been.
 You can see how loving and beautiful Owen and Hannah’s relationship was, and it will definitely make you sad when you realize that their relationship won’t blossom beyond the two years they had together.
-The fact that Hannah sacrifices any semblance of a life she could have had with Owen, to protect his daughter, just goes to show how much she really loves him and Bailey.
+The fact that Hannah sacrifices any semblance of a life she could have had with Owen to protect his daughter just goes to show how much she loves him and Bailey.
 Woof.

-Also, Bailey lost her mother when she was only a small child, so when her dad leaves it’s pretty devastating to her (understandably).
+Also, Bailey lost her mother when she was only a small child, so when her dad leaves it’s understandably devastating for her.
 This is what brings Hannah and Bailey closer.
 Much to Bailey’s dismay – Hannah is all she has left and vice versa.

 This book might also make you want to buy a houseboat in Sausalito, California.
 I’ve already looked up some options on Zillow dreaming of all the possibilities.
 I suggest you do the same whilst reading this book.